canerturkseven/ForecastFlowML/README.md

 ## Installation

 You can install the packaging using the following command.
+Also, ensure that you have installed `spark>=3.0`.

 ```
 pip install "git+https://github.com/canerturkseven/forecastflowml"